anya114/storm-asynchbase/README.md

  * Trident State
 This is a TridentState implementation to persist a partition to HBase using AsyncHBase client.
-It should be used with the partition persist
+It should be used with the partition persist method.
 You should only use this state if your update is idempotent regarding batch replay.
 Use the AsyncHBaseStateUpdater / AsyncHBaseStateQuery and AsyncHBaseStateFactory to interact with it.
 You have to provide mappers for update and(or) query function.